Stock market today: Asian stocks are mixed on signs of slowing growth in the US and China - ExBulletin

 Wall Street drifted to a mixed end on Friday after data suggested the U.S. labor market is still warm enough to keep the economy growing, but perhaps not so hot that it’s fueling inflation much upper.
 U.S. employers added 209,000 jobs last month, a slowdown from Mays’ hiring of 306,000.

 Wage growth held steady last month, instead of slowing as economists had predicted, for example.
-While workers would prefer to have the 4.4% gain in their average hourly wages from a year earlier than the 4.2% expected, Wall Street worries that the Fed will see too strong wage growth as a pressure upward on inflation.
+While workers would rather have the reported 4.4% gain in average hourly wages from a year earlier than the 4.2% expected, Wall Street fears the Fed will see too strong wage growth as a upward pressure on inflation.

 Job growth is slowing.
 Not at all surprising after the massive layoffs happening across the country, ACY Securities’ Clifford Bennett said in a commentary.
 In a nutshell, while job growth is slowing, that’s not enough to please the Fed by much margin.